-Because usually correlation vanishes if the distance of two points raises it is only necessary to take points within a certain distance around a prediction point into account for building the kriging equation system.
+Because usually correlation vanishes if the distance of two points increases it is only necessary to take points within a certain distance around a prediction point into account for building the kriging equation system.
 This area around prediction points is called search neighborhood and its radius corresponds to the range parameter of the semivariogram.
-More details can be found in Cressie [1991].
+More details can be found in Cressie [1993].

-Kriging prediction for the location \underline{x}0 consists now of three steps:
+Kriging prediction for the location \underline{x}0 now consists of three steps:

-- 1. Estimation of the semivariogram γ
+1. Estimation of the semivariogram γ by (4),

-- 2. semivariogram model fitting

-- 3. Solving equation (6) to determine the kriging weights $\underline{\lambda}$ and calculation of $\hat{Z}(\underline{x}0)$.
+- 2. semivariogram model fitting, - 3. solving equation (6) to determine the kriging weights $\underline{\lambda}$ and calculation of $\hat{Z}(\underline{x}0)$.